htso/Algo-Strategy-Backtesting/README.md

 In Bailey et al[1], they take the approach that a model's performance should be consistent in any subset of the training-validation pairs.
-By evaluating every combination of these pairs, one could quantify empirically the degree (probability) that a model trained on historic data is overfitted (backtest overfitting).
+By evaluating every combination of these pairs, one could quantify empirically the degree (probability) that a modelling process trained on historic data is overfitted (backtest procedure overfitting).

 This is a R implementation of their algorithm, separately described in a recent book[2].
 The variable names closely follow the notation in Chapter 11 of said book.